My finances, my projects, my life

 What are your outgoings?

 It is particularly important to know how much the seller pays each month or year for the property insurance and outgoings (water, gas, electricity), irrespective of whether the property is stand-alone or in a condominium.
+Don’t forget to ask him about the amount of local taxes (property tax, waste management, sewage disposal, etc.) which can vary from one municipality to another.
 This way, you will know exactly what to expect and the budget required.

 Are there any problems with the property?